echopolicy/my-fullstack-app/README.md

 1.a Link poll with user
 2. Captcha before voting for public vote
 3. Admin Panel
-4. History for poll creators
+4. History for poll creators (Work in Progress)
 5. Forums to discuss Polls
+6. SEO

 ## License